evhub/coconut/DOCS.md

 ### `match`

 Coconut provides fully-featured, functional pattern-matching through its `match` statements.
+Coconut `match` syntax is a strict superset of [Python's `match` syntax](https://peps.python.org/pep-0636/).

+_Note: In describing Coconut's pattern-matching syntax, this section focuses on `match` statements, but Coconut's pattern-matching can also be used in many other places, such as [pattern-matching function definition](#pattern-matching-functions), [`case` statements](#case), [destructuring assignment](#destructuring-assignment), [`match data`](#match-data), and [`match for`](#match-for)._

 ##### Overview

 Match statements follow the basic syntax `match <pattern> in <value>`.
 The match statement will attempt to match the value against the pattern, and if successful, bind any variables in the pattern to whatever is in the same position in the value, and execute the code below the match statement.

 Match statements also support, in their basic syntax, an `if <cond>` that will check the condition after executing the match before executing the code below, and an `else` statement afterwards that will only be executed if the `match` statement is not.

-What is allowed in the match statement's pattern has no equivalent in Python, and thus the specifications below are provided to explain it.
+All pattern-matching in Coconut is atomic, such that no assignments will be executed unless the whole match succeeds.

 ##### Syntax Specification